 Don’t rush your split testing.
 Plan to spend a few weeks driving traffic to both versions of your landing page or advertisement.
 Then you will have enough data to make informed decisions on how to improve your copy.

 Please sign up for my FREE weekly newsletter of tips and free stuff for bloggers.
-Sign up forms are top right sidebar and below this post.
+Get exclusive content as well as access to my Resource Library of printables for bloggers.

 Happy blogging and follow me on Pinterest!